 One week is a sufficient amount of time to explore the region.
 You can easily split your time evenly between Bilbao and nearby attractions (such as San Juan de Gaztelugatxe, Lekeitio, and Mundaka), San Sebastian (including the surrounding beach towns mentioned above), and Victoria-Gasteiz and Haro.
 Spend the extra night in whichever place you’re enjoying the most.

-Depending on what you plan to do before and after your visit to Basque region of Spain, there are multiple options for accessing the region:
+Depending on what you plan to do before and after your visit to the Basque region of Spain, there are multiple options for accessing the region:

 - By car: If you plan to visit other parts of Spain before making your way to the Basque Country, you may opt to rent a car and drive from the popular tourist hub of Madrid.
 If you have time and want to make spontaneous stops along the way, this is a great option.
 Madrid and Bilbao are about 400 km apart and it’s nearly a straight shot all the way on the A-1 highway.

-- By plane: Bilbao’s international airport receives direct flights from all over Spain as well as major cities in European countries like France, Belgium, Italy, Switzerland, Holland, Germany and Czechia.
+- By plane: Bilbao’s international airport receives direct flights from all over Spain as well as major cities in European countries like France, Belgium, Italy, Switzerland, Holland, Germany, and Czechia.
 The San Sebastian Airport connects to both Madrid and Barcelona.

 - By train: it’s possible to reach the two main destinations in the Basque Country (Bilbao and San Sebastian) via train from Madrid or Barcelona.
-Bilbao boasts the highest number of train options, also receiving passengers from many other Spanish cities likes Malaga, Segovia, and Salamanca.
+Bilbao boasts the highest number of train options, also receiving passengers from many other Spanish cities like Malaga, Segovia, and Salamanca.
 Trains to Victoria-Gasteiz are also available from Madrid and Barcelona.

 With two distinct destinations (and a whole lot in between), there’s something to suit everyone’s holiday needs.
 Whether it’s stretching out on soft golden sand, wine tasting some of Spain’s finest, or getting to know the intimate feel of as many pintxos bars as possible, the Basque region is begging to be rediscovered.

 Fortunately for tourists, the Basque Country in Spain has nearly fully bounced back from the political turmoil that once plagued it, making it a safe and peaceful place to visit on your next Spain tour.
 If you have Basque country on your bucket list, you can get in touch with our local travel expert to plan a customized trip to Spain.